EthyMoney/Pi-Restock-Desktop-Notifications/README.md

 4. (Optional) Customize the checking options:

-    The checkFeed() method checks the title contents for the in-stock text and the county code (it's set to United States by default).
-If you are in a different country, you will want to change that to your own country's code.
-Check the current feed [here](https://rpilocator.com/feed/) to see previous messages and how their country codes look if you need a reference.
-This area is where you can also customize the checkup code if you are looking for a specific model of Pi or maybe from a specific vendor.
-By default it's watching for all models from all vendors in the USA.
+    The checkFeed() method pulls from the RSS feed link which you can customize to only provide data that you want to see.
+By default it grabs all models, from any vendor, in just the USA.
+You can customize this feed link for your specific needs.
+You can select your desired country, model, vendor, etc. See the very bottom of rpilocator's [About Page](https://rpilocator.com/about.cfm) for more info on how to do this, it shows how the URL should look with your selections.

 ## Running the Application